-The SCAD Museum of Art presents this eponymous exhibition of works by the late Cuban-American artist Felix Gonzalez-Torres.
+The SCAD Museum of Art presents an exhibition of works by the late Cuban-American artist Felix Gonzalez-Torres.
 This collection forms a concise dialogue centered on the artist’s exploration of the fragile boundaries between public and private domains and his use of abstraction as a vehicle for political critique.
 While these artworks speak to the context of their creation and the crisis of individual rights, censorship and access to health care, the topics addressed in this selection of work remain unresolved and relevant.

 The bridging of public and private life is especially apparent in Gonzalez-Torres' 'billboard' works of photographs and text installed in public, outdoor locations.
 His billboard "Untitled" (1992) is central to this exhibition.
 The large-scale photographic image, depicting a figure standing behind gauzy window curtains, is installed in the gallery and moves throughout Savannah on the side of university buses.
 The buses circulate 24 hours a day, shuttling students from residence halls to classrooms and other university buildings and back on numerous routes.
 This first manifestation of the artist’s billboards on buses allows for Gonzalez-Torres’ work to permeate the city.